Totaal-Software/StageRace/README.md

 Copyright 2000, 2003, 2005, 2012, 2017 Sander Verhagen, also acting as sole proprietor under the name "Totaal Software".

+The name Totaal Software and the "totaal" logo remain the exclusive property of Sander Verhagen, but can be used in any subsequent release of StageRace.

 This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.